colloqi/piSignage/README.md

     [Installing Pi Images](http://www.raspberrypi.org/documentation/installation/installing-images/README.md)

-4. Insert the programmed SD card to pi and power ON.
+4. Insert the programmed SD card into the Raspberry Pi and power ON.

 5. Register your player with player id at www.pisignage.com to manage from the cloud.

-***Get in touch with us at support@pisignage.com for any assistance or to order prebuilt pisignage image SD card.***
+***Get in touch with us at support@pisignage.com for any assistance or to order prebuilt piSignage image SD card.***

 <a id="advanced"></a>
 ### Method 2: Install on top of latest Raspbian OS